mgylabs/twitch-crawler/README.md

 This program uses OAuth client credential flow in order to retrieve access token for twitch API

+# Executing process
+1. Write certificate.py in src/crawler and add variable 'clientID' and 'cliendSecret' for API requests

+2. Run gettoken.py first in order to recieve access token.
+This will make accessToken.py by itself

+3. Run crawler.py

 # Requirements
 This program requires a client ID and client secret in order to access twitch API